Small Raw Rose Quartz Cabochons media thumbnails

 Material Data Sheet

-Mineral Rose quartz (pink variety of macrocrystalline quartz)
+Mineral Rose Quartz (pink variety of macrocrystalline quartz)

-Top face finish Natural — original unpolished crystalline surface
+Top face finish Natural — unpolished original crystalline surface

 Back finish Flat semi-polished for direct mounting